Over the Years...

 was featured in one article, and Dick Aduci wrote about building, and then rebuilding the Eagle Observatory.
 Ron Parmentier's 30" cassegrain was featured also, and Tim Hunter wrote an excellent two-part article called Your Own Observatory - The Good, The Bad, and the Ugly.

 AA has run many excellent, timeless, observing articles.
 Susan French has written a couple of great articles, including Gems of the Camel-Leopard and Autumn's Number One Deep Sky Objects.
-Steve Coe has a regular column called What's Up, and also wrote a great article entitled The Abell Clusters.
+Steve Coewrote a regular column called What's Up for many years and John Davis has taken over with Deep Sky Treasures , and also wrote a great article entitled The Abell Clusters.
 Brian Skiff wrote one called Upcoming Star Catalogs.
 Everyone loves observing lists, and we have had quite a few.
 Three of the largest were Vic Menard's excellent works, The Southern Sky Challenge and The Best of the Herschel 400, and The Menard 400 (The 400 Finest Deep Sky Objects in the Night Sky.)

 Over the Years...